psifertex/breaking_decompilers/slides.md

 ## Anti-Goals

 - Not about breaking debuggers
-- Not about using pre-packaged solutions
+- Not about an exhaustive list of all possible techniques

 Note: While this talk isn't explicitly about breaking debuggers and we're not intentionally targeting them, it's worth noting that most debuggers are also disassemblers and have to parse files so several of these techniques will be applicable.

-Instead of showing off a pre-built tool I'll show a bunch of examples I cobbled together and while you could certainly use them as is, this is more meant as an example to spark ideas for other ways you might want to break assumptions and tools.
+Instead of showing off a ton of pre-built tools and an exhaustive list of all techniques I'll show a handful of examples that hopefully inspire new techniques.

 ----